 The Canon 5D Mark III and Mark IV have two slots for memory cards, a Compact Flash slot and a SD card slot.
 My primary card is the Lexar 1066x 128 GB Compact Flash card.
 I shoot in camera RAW and these files get recorded onto this compact flash card.

 The Canon 5D camera allows me to simultaneously shoot a second file onto an SD card.
 I designate this second file as a JPEG file, which gets recorded onto a SanDisk Extreme Plus 32 GB SD card.
 This is my backup, just in case my main memory card fails (which I’ve never had happen).

 Black Rapid RS-7 Camera Strap

 In my opinion, a good quality camera strap is a necessity.
-I use the Black Rapid RS-7 strap, a durable, comfortable strap that screws into the base of the camera and is worn across the body.
+I use the Black Rapid Breathe Curve Camera Strap, a durable, comfortable strap that screws into the base of the camera and is worn across the body.
 It’s not the most fashionable accessory, but it does keep the camera safe from thieves or from accidentally dropping it.

 A tripod is another invaluable camera accessory.
 If you want to take photos with a long exposure time, a tripod is a must.
 There are a lot of expensive tripod options out there.
 What you are paying for is a lightweight tripod that is durable and will be stable when you attach your camera to it.

-We use the MeFOTO tripod, a budget-friendly tripod that we love.
-This tripod goes everywhere with us.
+The MeFOTO tripod was our first tripod and I highly recommend this one, too.
 It’s been around the world and Tim has carried it on numerous hikes and trips through cities.
 Even though this tripod has a low price compared with those on the higher end, the MeFOTO tripod has proven to be durable, lightweight, and dependable.
 On uneven slopes and surfaces we have not had a problem with it.

 If you are looking for a cost conscious tripod that does a good job, check this one out.